juanpoch/HTB_Academy/CBBH/11_File_Upload_Attacks/3_Client-side_validation.md

 ![image](https://github.com/user-attachments/assets/1de8e730-a295-4f7a-95a9-7e1a9cfdde6a)

 The script uses `upload.php` to handle file uploads, but we cannot directly access this file.
 However, we found the upload directory `/profile_images/test.php`.
-Additionally, it has a conditional with the `validate()` function, that verifies the file extension.
+Additionally, it has a conditional within the `validate()` function, that verifies the file extension.

 ### Examining `script.js`